raiKaustubh/telegram-web-disappearing-photos/README.md

 ## License

-This project is provided as-is for educational and personal use.
+This project is provided as-is for educational purposes only.

-## Contributing

-Contributions, issues, and feature requests are welcome!

 ## Tips

-- Use quick TTL buttons (5s, 10s, 30s, 60s) for faster selection
-- Test with random images from `https://picsum.photos/800/600`
 - Check browser console for detailed logs if something goes wrong
 - Reinitialize after clearing browser cache